runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

 - The input stack size is small enough to avoid the stack overflow.
 - The maximum memory location accessed, i.e., `SIGS_LOC + 32 + (65 * POS + 65)`, is small enough to avoid the integer overflow for the pointer arithmetic.

-Assuming the no-overflow conditions is practically reasonable.
+It is practically reasonable to assume that the no-overflow conditions are met.
 If they are not satisfied, the function will throw.

 Well-formed input:
-- No index out of bound, i.e., `(POS + 1) * 65 <= SIGS_LEN`
+- No index out of bounds, i.e., `(POS + 1) * 65 <= SIGS_LEN`

 The input well-formedness condition is satisfied in all calling contexts of the current GnosisSafe contract.

 #### Mechanized formal specification:

-Below is the specification to be verified against the GnosisSafe contract bytecode.
+Below is the specification that we verified against the GnosisSafe contract bytecode.

 ```ini
 [signatureSplit]